jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Perkinsus Culturing.md

 Making 1 L of PCM:
 1. Make 16 g/L saltwater with instant ocean by adding 16 g of instant ocean to 1000 mL of DI water in 1000 mL autoclavable glass bottle
-2. To the 16 g/L saltwater in the 1000 mL glass bottle, add:
+2. To the 16 g/L saltwater in the 1000 mL screw cap glass bottle, add:
 	- 4.2 g/L DME
 	- 5.4 g/L Ham's F12
 	- 0.15 g/L L-glutamine